Tourism in Alberta 2017

 Visitor profiles provide information on visitor origin, purpose of trip, accommodation, length of stay, seasonality and spending in Alberta and tourism regions.

-There are two visitor profiles for Alberta.
+There are 2 visitor profiles for Alberta.
 One is a high level summary for all the visitors to Alberta and the other one is a detailed visitor profile for domestic visitors to Alberta.

 - Alberta central region